jacubero/aws-architect-associate/docs/simplest.rst

 `AWS Storage Services Overview <https://d1.awsstatic.com/whitepapers/AWS%20Storage%20Services%20Whitepaper-v9.pdf>`_

 * **Block storage** is data organized as an array of unrelated blocks.
 Host file system places data on disk.
-AWS provides block storage with Amazon EBS.
+Amazon EBS and EC2 instance storage provide active computing or database workloads.

 * **File storage** is unrelated data blocks managed by a file (serving) system.
 Native file system places data on disk.
 For example NTFS for Microsoft storage.
 Data stored in a file system contains attributes such as permissions, file owner and they are stored as metadata in the file system.
-AWS provides file storage with Amazon EFS.
+File systems are provided in AWS Storage Gateway and Elastic File System (EFS).

 * **Object storage**.
 It is a flat system which stores data as objects which encapsulates the attributes, metadata, and other properties.
 It stores the data, data attributes, metadata, and object IDs as objects.
 It provides API access to data.
 It is metadata driven, policy-based, etc. It allows you to store ilimitedless amount of data and scales easily.
 Content type, permissions and the file owner are stored as metadata in a file system.
 There are more metadata that can be stored as object.
 You can create custom metadata named values that can be used for such things as analytics.
-AWS provides object storage with Amazon S3.
+Object storage is offerd via Amazon S3 and Amazon Glacier.

 Each storage option has a unique combination of performance, durability, cost and interface.